Apurer/eev/README.md

 func main() {

-	key := flag.String("key", "", "path to private key which is to be used for dencryption of environment variable") passphrase := flag.String("passphrase", "", "passphrase with which private key is encrypted") flag.Parse()
+	key := flag.String("key", "", "path to private key which is to be used for dencryption of environment variable") passphrase := flag.String("passphrase", "", "passphrase by which private key is encrypted") flag.Parse()

 	privkey, err = privatekey.Read(key, passphrase)